-RPhS: American College of Phlebology (ACP) http://phlebology.org/
+- RPhS: American College of Phlebology (ACP) http://phlebology.org/

 CCT and CRAT individuals have no professional society and thus it is at the discretion of the employee's facility.

 General Sonography Questions: Society of Diagnostic Medical Sonography (SDMS) http://sdms.org

 11. What is the process for appeals?

 CCI will receive (in writing) appeals to contest any adverse decisions affecting examination eligibility (for applicants), examination results (for candidates), or active status (for credential holders).
-The written appeal must include the stated appeal, the reason for the appeal, relevant supporting documentation and contact information for the appellant.
+The written appeal must include the stated appeal, the reason for the appeal, relevant supporting documentation, and contact information of the appellant.

 Questions and Answers On Continuing Education Units (CEU)